floragunncom/search-guard-docs/tls_overview.md

 # Prerequisites: TLS

 Search Guard relies heavily on the use of TLS, both for the REST and the transport layer of Elasticsearch.
-While TLS on the REST layer is optional (but recommended), TLS on the transport layer is mandatory.
+While TLS on the REST layer is optional (but recommended), TLS on the transport layer is mandatory. **TLS on transport layer** means using TLS on the Elasticsearch transport layer, which uses a special wire protocol for inter-node communication.**TLS on REST layer** means using TLS (HTTPS) for communicating with Elasticsearch via its REST API.

 By using TLS: